Analysis | Biden vs. the base? The reality of Biden’s scaled-back ideas on minimum wage, student loans isn’t so simple.

 To hear much of the coverage describe it, he’s bucking his base and disappointing Democrats.

 It’s true that some top Democrats, including Senate Majority Leader Charles E. Schumer (D-N.Y.), Sen. Elizabeth Warren (D-Mass.) and Rep. Ayanna Pressley (D-Mass.), have called for a bolder approach — for Biden to try to erase $50,000 in student loan debt by himself.
 It’s also true that his party is pretty much united behind a $15 minimum wage.
 But Biden’s comments have been less about an ideological rift in his party than the kind of practical politics he espoused during his campaign.
-And indeed, there’s evidence his approach could actually bring more people — including Democrats — onboard.
+And indeed, there’s evidence his approach could actually bring more people — including even more Democrats — onboard.

 On the minimum wage, for instance, there have been plenty of indications it might not be feasible in the coronavirus relief package in which it was initially proposed, because the package is apparently headed for a reconciliation process (and a 50-vote threshold) that includes limitations on what can be included.
 Beyond that, Biden would need GOP buy-in to make it happen, which is a tough sell.